Sesleria: planting, cultivation, and care

 The foliage is marcescent, drying but persisting in winter, taking on lovely muted tones.

 From this gramineous vegetation, flowering emerges from May to August depending on the species and varieties.
-The autumn moor grass flowers in late summer and until October.
+The autumn moor grass flowers in late summer and into October.
 This flowering takes the form of feathery, cylindrical, or elongated spikelets.
 These tubular floral spikes resemble fine brushes.
-They are composed of greenish-white, white-green, silvery-white, or even blue-black flowers.
+They consist of greenish-white, white-greenish, silvery-white, or blue-black flowers.
 These light inflorescences remain elegant throughout the off-season, drying in autumn and often darkening as they fade.

 Sesleria autumnalis and Sesleria heufleriana (© Andrey Zharkikh).
 On the right, Sesleria caerulea (© Wikimedia Commons-Stan Shebs)